Position title: Professor Emerita, CARE Founding Director

-Assistant Professor, Human Development and Family Studies
+Position title: Associate Professor, Human Development and Family Studies

 Kristin Litzelman, PhD is an Assistant Professor in Human Development and Family Studies at the UW–Madison School of Human Ecology and a State Specialist with UW Cooperative Extension’s Family Living Programs.
 Her research centers around how illness impacts families, primarily through the lens of family caregiving.
 She is particularly interested in the ways that caregivers and care recipients influence one another’s health and well-being, and how we can help caregivers take care of themselves so that they can take care of their loved ones.

-Assistant Professor, Communication Sciences and Disorders
+Position title: Assistant Professor, Communication Sciences and Disorders

 Kim Mueller, PhD researches the neural mechanisms and behavioral aspects of speech and language changes across the spectrum of normal aging, preclinical Alzheimer’s disease, Mild Cognitive Impairment, Alzheimer’s disease, and other forms of dementia.
 Her work utilizes naturalistic speech-language samples as one means of analyzing and understanding subtle changes to communication.
 She is also interested in the design and testing of identification methods of early cognitive change in the presence of AD biomarkers, and multimodal therapeutic interventions to address cognitive-communication difficulties in MCI and dementia due to neurodegenerative disease.

 Position title: Professor, School of Social Work

 Tracy Schroepfer, MSW, PhD researches strategies for meeting the psychosocial, cultural and spiritual needs of terminally ill elders, as well as strategies for reducing health disparities faced by medically underserved communities in Wisconsin.
 Her current projects include: 1) developing an instrument to assess the psychosocial, cultural and spiritual needs of terminally ill elders, 2) gaining a deeper understanding of the wish to hasten death (WTHD), 3) determining the role control plays in the dying process of terminally ill elders, and 4) exploring the barriers and facilitators regarding the participation of Wisconsin African American, Native American and Latino communities in biomarker research.

-Assistant Professor, School of Medicine and Public Health
+Position title: Assistant Professor, School of Medicine and Public Health

 Sue Wenker, PT, PhD, MS, is a geriatric certified specialist, an assistant professor with the UW–Madison School of Medicine and Public Health and a faculty associate with the Doctor of Physical Therapy Program.
 Clinically, she has been a member of interprofessional teams in both community settings and hospital and skilled nursing facilities.
 Wenker is currently conducting research focused on teaching and learning interventions for physical therapy students regarding dementia and related diseases.

-Assistant Professor, Department of Industrial and Systems Engineering
+Position title: Associate Professor, Department of Industrial and Systems Engineering

 Nicole Werner, PhD is a Human Factors Engineer who is interested in modeling the sociotechnical systems in which medically complex patients and their network of informal caregivers perform the “work” of healthcare.
 Her research seeks to (re)design those systems toward a human-centered, smart and connected patient journey.
 Her current work focuses on designing and implementing health information technologies as interventions to support medically complex patients and their network of informal caregivers in performing healthcare “work” in the home and as they transition across healthcare settings, with the overall goal of improving patient safety, care quality and well-being.